Malinkovski/challenges/README.md

 ## Description

-Challenge 9 Javascript 1 Variables, functions, loops,
+Challenge 9 Javascript 1 using Variables, functions, loops and arrays to complete the tasks 1, 2 and 3.By clicking the 'Start' variables are entered through a window prompt and the results are shown in the console log.
+All functions are written in the task.js file and called through the 'Start' buttons from each task section on the page.

 ## Project status

-Starter files.
+Finished.